vokter/vokter/README.md

                          indexing processes.
 Defaults to the number of available cores.
 ```
-5. If Argus was successfully deployed, opening 'localhost:9000' will launch a landing page with usage instructions.
+5. If Argus was successfully deployed, opening 'localhost:9000' on a browser will launch a landing page with usage instructions.